shankie-codes/arts-impact-data-tech-spec/phases/1-minimum-viable-product.md

 ##On-going effort

-This solution would require a part-time data administer to collect, enter and manage data into the system.
+This phase would require a part-time data administer to collect, enter and manage data into the system.
 Suggest a budget of 2 person-days per arts project added.

 ##Advantages